CVs - getting started

-- Employers may take just 15-20 seconds to initially scan your CV, so it needs to be well organised and clearly set out.
+- Employers may take just 15-20 seconds to initially scan your CV (also called a resume in some countries), so it needs to be well organised and clearly set out.
 If you make a good first impression, they will read your CV more closely.

 - Tailor your CV for each job.
-This means making sure your CV highlights the key skills, experience and achievements that are relevant to the job you are applying for.
+Make sure your CV highlights the key skills, experience and achievements that are relevant to the job you are applying for.
 Look at the job advertisement for clues on what an employer is looking for.

 - Use plain, simple language in a business-like tone.
 Avoid clichés, and jargon and abbreviations that might be unfamiliar to an employer.

 - Look at the job advertisement and reflect the words used in the job description.
-If it talks about 'personnel', use the word 'personnel' rather than human resources.
+For example, if it talks about 'personnel', use the word 'personnel' rather than human resources.

-- Avoid long sentences – bullet points and key phrases keep the word count down and your CV looking tidy.
+- Avoid long sentences and large blocks of text.
+Bullet points and key phrases keep the word count down and make your CV easier to read quickly.

-- Do a thorough spell check before sending off your CV and have someone read over it to check for mistakes.
+- Do a thorough spelling check before sending off your CV, and have someone else read over it to check for mistakes.

 - An application for a job should always include both a CV and a cover letter.

-- When emailing a CV, make sure it is in a very simple file format, such as a Word doc.
+- When emailing a CV, make sure it is in a very simple file format, such as a Word document.
 If in doubt, email your CV and cover letter as a PDF.